wp-plugins/ag-custom-admin/readme.txt

 	- Add custom JavaScript
 	- Export/import customization settings

+	=== Admin Themes ===
+AG Custom Admin plugin contains specialy created admin panel and login professional and responsive themes that can be applied easily within AG Custom Admin plugin with few clicks!
+We will add more different and much better themes and theme options in future.

+For more info about AG Custom Admin themes, please go to [WordPress Admin Panel Themes](http://wordpressadminpanel.com/themes/home) site.

 **IMPORTANT**: AG Custom Admin should always be updated before updating WordPress.
 If you are unable to login or you have any other problems, please check our [FAQ](http://wordpress.org/extend/plugins/ag-custom-admin/faq/) and [SUPPORT](http://wordpress.org/support/plugin/ag-custom-admin) page.

 For more information about the plugin please check [PLUGIN WEBSITE](http://agca.argonius.com/ag-custom-admin/)